strategicdata/pmhc-mds-spec/table/service-contact/type.rst

   Services delivered as part of ATAPS funded referrals that are recorded and/or migrated into the PMHC MDS.

   *Note: This code should only be used for Service Contacts that are migrated from ATAPS MDS sources that cannot be described by any other Service Type.
   It is expected that the majority of Service Contacts delivered to clients from 1st July, 2017 can be assigned to other categories.*

+  This response will not be allowed on service contacts delivered after 30 June 2018.
+(All ATAPS referrals should have concluded by that date).

+  This response will only be allowed on service contacts with the !ATAPS flag.